Skip to content

 2. Driver Compatibility

-Sigma’s connectors are optimized for traditional data warehouse JDBC drivers.
-While Athena provides JDBC drivers, they’re designed for different usage patterns than Sigma requires.
+Sigma’s connectors expect traditional data warehouse JDBC drivers.
+Athena provides JDBC drivers, sure - but they’re built for completely different usage patterns.
+Square peg, round hole.

 3. Metadata Discovery